 - Visit in November and December to experience the utterly delightful Christmas Market; the location makes for some astonishing photo opportunities

-- Prince Eugene also owned the Schloss Hof palace and estate.
-It makes a lovely trip with the only issue for visitors to Vienna being its location: over an hour’s drive away out in the country
+- Prince Eugene also owned the lovely Schloss Hof palace and estate.
+The location can be a challenge for visitors to Vienna, though: over an hour’s drive away out in the country

-- And if you want to complete your Eugene bingo card, he has a huge equestrian statue on Heldenplatz square in Vienna’s centre
+- If you want to complete your Eugene bingo card, he has a huge equestrian statue on Heldenplatz square

 How to get to Belvedere